gardener/gardener/docs/usage/shoot_settings/shoot_hibernate.md

 The `.spec.hibernation.enabled` field specifies whether the cluster needs to be hibernated or not.
 If the field is set to `true`, the cluster's desired state is to be hibernated.
 If it is set to `false` or not specified at all, the cluster's desired state is to be awakened.

-To hibernate your cluster, you can run the following `kubectl` command:
+To hibernate your cluster, you can do it from the Gardener dashboard or run the following `kubectl` command:
 ```
 $ kubectl patch shoot -n $NAMESPACE $SHOOT_NAME -p '{"spec":{"hibernation":{"enabled": true}}}'
 ```

 ## Wake Up Your Cluster Manually

-To wake up your cluster, you can run the following `kubectl` command:
+To wake up your cluster, you can do it from the Gardener dashboard or run the following `kubectl` command:
 ```
 $ kubectl patch shoot -n $NAMESPACE $SHOOT_NAME -p '{"spec":{"hibernation":{"enabled": false}}}'
 ```